 With the boom of 401k and IRA assets in recent years, combined with the fracture of many marriages, this sort of thing has played out in more and more courtrooms around the country.
 Most people don’t realize the complexity of the rules governing 401k plans.
 You are asked to name a beneficiary when you open the account and that usually is the last time we think about it.
 But it is a good idea to reevaluate it periodically, especially if you’ve recently divorced or experienced other life changes that would prompt you to rethink your choices.

-Let’s take a look at a few rules governing retirement accounts:
+Let’s take a look at a few IRA and 401k beneficiary rules:

 Tip #1: If you are considering remarrying and want to make sure you direct the assets to your children from a previous marriage, consider transferring the 401k to an IRA (many plans allow this at age 59 1/2) where you have more flexibility to name beneficiaries and are not hamstrung by the 401k ERISA rules.

 Rule #2: If you are single when you die, your 401k plan assets will pass on to the individual(s) you designated on your form, regardless of what your will says or anyone else who stakes claim to the assets.
 So if you have made any other agreements with other family members, make sure the beneficiary designation reflects your intentions.